WoWCreador/FusionCMS-Localization/README.md

 Simply place the language folders in the application/languages/ folder in FusionCMS.

 ### Want to help us out?
-Submit a pull request with your translations **OR** email the language as a .zip to raxezdev@gmail.com

 - Please name the folder the name of your language - in your language!
 For instance, "swedish" in swedish is "svenska".
 - Make sure the file encoding is UTF-8